 Aug 1st: Submission site opens

-The paper submission deadline is September 6th September 11th 11:59 PM AoE.
-For this deadline, the title, author list, paper content, track, area, subject area, and data modality should be submitted.
-Edits to these metadata after the deadline will not be considered in the reviewing process.
-All submissions will be managed through the OpenReview system.
-Submissions must be formatted using the ML4H 2024 LaTeX templates with proper anonymization.
+The paper submission deadline is September 8th 11:59 PM AoE.
+Submissions must be fully anonymized and formatted using the ML4H 2025 LaTeX templates.
 Gross violations of formatting guidelines, malformed, non-blinded, non-health-related, or grossly insufficient works may be desk rejected by the organizing committee without undergoing additional review.

 Data and Code: We encourage anonymized code and data submissions (if it can be made available with appropriate approval and guidelines) as supplemental material during review.
 If you are not sharing code, you must explicitly state this in the submission checklist.
 If your paper is accepted, we encourage public sharing of your code and/or data for the camera-ready version of the paper.